mramendi/misha-llm-tools/README.md

 My setup uses a local LiteLLM proxy which is why in the search tool I can use the openai library to call to the search-enabled Gemini Flash models.
 An excerpt of the LiteLLM proxy config is provided.
 The big advantage is that Gemini has a generous free tier - 500 searches a day!
 That is, you get 1000 RPD Gemini 2.5 Flash Lite, 250 RPD Gemini 2.5 Flash, but only 500 total with Web "grounding".
 Flash Lite fails much of the time so I fall back to Flash while still trying to use the generous Flash Lite allowance first.

+P.S.
+I get my open-source models on nearly-all-you-can-eat for $8/mo from nano-gpt.com .
+If you want to join them, please use my invite link https://nano-gpt.com/invite/bwiPPb7M for a 5% discount on web usage  (which, if you subscribe, won't be much, as you will mostly use models you get with the subscription).